 The challenges are that there are greater investment costs associated with offshore development.
 It is also more expensive to maintain and operate offshore wind farms compared to onshore parks.
 There are currently no commercial floating offshore foundations built on deeper water than 50 meters.
 The reason for this is the high costs involved in the development of deeper water.
 There are therefore great opportunities for improvement and industrialization in this field – and a great need for research and development. eSubsea aim to participate in this development.

-For floating offshore wind substructures or foundations, there are 3 main types of foundation concepts used.
+For floating offshore wind substructures or foundations, there are 3 main types of foundation concepts and mooring systems used.
 These concepts are taken from the offshore drilling rig designs and are:

 - Tension Leg Platform (TLP)